omkarmare13-arch/UBAPP/README.md

-# Personal Loan Propensity Streamlit App
+# Personal Loan Propensity Streamlit App (Styled)

-This app builds a full **marketing & data science dashboard** for the Universal Bank personal loan dataset.
+This app builds a full **marketing & data science dashboard** for the Universal Bank personal loan dataset, with an enhanced, more immersive UI.

 ## Files